Wednesday, February 29, 2012

 But now let’s get back to who wrote THE KYBALION.
 We know it was published in 1912.
 The authors are only identified as "The Three Initiates."
 No one knows for absolute sure who the author or authors were, but I would hazard that there is some 95% certainty that it was mostly the work of one man: WILLIAM ATKINSON.
 He may have had help from a couple of other guys, Paul Case and Elias Gurwurz.
 (Thus the Three Initiates).

 But the primary thrust behind The Kybalion is almost certainly Atkinson -- a shadowy, mercurial man who is known to have authored at least 100 books similar to this one.
-He was also an attorney and businessman who seemed to have an unending supply of ambition and energy, not only to produce a huge body of esoteric literature, but also worked robustly at a successful legal career.
+He was also an attorney and businessman who seemed to have an unending supply of ambition and energy, not only to produce a huge body of esoteric literature but he also worked robustly at a successful legal career.
 He was born in Baltimore, Maryland in 1862 and died in 1932.

 Atkinson and his fellows were the New Agers of their day.
 They were at the vanguard of something called NEW THOUGHT – which is comparable to what New Age folks are talking about today – and mostly it’s a lot of the same stuff.
 This is the kind of information that has been around for centuries, and probably thousands of years, and it keeps re-emerging and getting recycled time again in a new package in every century and culture.

 So does this mean that the information in The Kybalion represents genuine ancient wisdom that is universal, undying and something which we should take seriously?
 Can it have real application in our daily lives?
 Is it something we should pay attention to and strive to adopt as part of our own philosophies today?
-Or is is merely a cheapy pulp document -- one of dozens churned out by by an early 20th Century rascal who had a reputation as an "occultist?"
+Or is it merely a cheapy pulp document -- one of dozens churned out by an early 20th Century rascal who had a reputation as an "occultist?"

 There’s no easy answer to these questions.
 In a general, my own view is that the information presented in The Kybalion is not necessarily false or useless – or even mere superstition – but at the same time, it does not hurt to approach it all with a certain level of healthy pragmatism, and to ask ourselves: “Okay, so what can I really do with this information, if anything?”